samtron1412/docs/soc/edu/learning.md

     + Pomodoro technique
         * Work at the focus mode in 25 minutes: using timer, turn off anything, no notification
+        * Don't focus on the task, focus on the time
+        * Help you overcome the first painful experience

 ## Efficiently Learning